thesuhas/CS302-SE-Notes/Unit 3/Software Quality.md

 - Measure of quantifying and calculating the business value of quality activities.
 - Considers the costs incurred in both meeting and not meeting customer's quality expectations.
 - `Cost of Quality = Cost of Good Quality + Cost of Poor Quality`

+### Categorisation of Metrics

+- **Direct Measures**: Depends only on the value of the attribute.
+Other attributes are measured with respect to this. **Eg**: Cost, Effort, LoC, etc.
+- **Indirect Measures**: Derived from direct measures. **Eg**: productivity
+- **Size Oriented**: Size of the software produced. **Eg**: LoC, KLoC, Errors/KLoC, Defects/KLoC.
+- **Complexity Oriented**: LoC, Fan-In Fan-Out
+- **Product Metrics**: Assessing the state of project, tracking potential risks, evaluating teams ability to control quality.
+- **Process Metrics**: Gaining insight of software engineering tasks.
+Used for long term process improvements.
+- **Project Metrics**: Number of software developers, cost, schedule, staffing patterns.